deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

 The following
 `UV-vis dataset <http://wwwchem.uwimona.edu.jm/spectra/index.html>`_
-is originally downloaded as a JCAMP-DX file and consequently turned to the CSD model format.
+is originally downloaded as a JCAMP-DX file and consequently turned to the CSD model file-format.
 The data structure and the plot of the UV-vis dataset follows,

 .. doctest::